STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Method

-\textbf{Self-Forcing.} In the common autoregressive training of Teacher Forcing, the diffusion model learns to denoise each video segment conditioned on clean, ground-truth context frames.
+\textbf{Self-Forcing.} In typical autoregressive training (Teacher Forcing), the diffusion model denoises each video segment conditioned on clean, ground-truth context frames.
 This approach is known to suffer from exposure bias \cite{ning2023elucidating, schmidt2019generalization}.
 During training, the model only observes perfect context, while at inference it must rely on its own predictions, leading to cumulative errors.
-For talking portrait generation, this is often mitigated by conditioning on the global ground-truth reference frame, \ie, the input portrait, which stabilizes identity and pose.
+For talking portrait generation, this is often mitigated by conditioning on the global ground-truth reference frame (the input portrait), which stabilizes appearance and pose.
 Yet, such strong reliance on a fixed reference often leads to uncanny animations, where the subject rarely deviates from the initial image.
 To overcome this, we propose adopting Self-Forcing \cite{huang2025selfforcing}.
 The key idea is to perform autoregressive self-recursion during training, conditioning each segment’s denoising process on the model's previous generated context frames rather than ground-truth ones.
 Concretely, given the predicted noise sequence $\epsilon = \{\epsilon_1, \dots, \epsilon_N\}$ for a previous segment, we estimate the corresponding denoised frames $x_0 = \{x_{0_1}, \dots, x_{0_N}\}$ via backward diffusion, and use the last $n$ as context for the next segment.
-This is repeated for a sequence of $F$ segments, with only the first segment initialized from ground-truth context.
-This strategy encourages the model to learn to correct its own predictions and enables it to implicitly model longer temporal dependencies than can be directly captured by the UNet’s receptive field.
+This process can be recursively repeated for $F$ segments, with only the first segment initialized from ground-truth context.
+In practice, we find that even shallow recursion $(F=2)$ is sufficient to consistently improve temporal coherence, as it already doubles the effective temporal context length beyond the UNet’s explicit receptive field while forcing the model to learn to correct its own generation artifacts.
+Using this minimal recursive depth we ensure the method remains lightweight and highly implementable on standard hardware, while still enabling more fluid, natural portrait dynamics.